mfem/web/src/tutorial/obstacle.md

 #### Solving the System

-The main iteration loop is found in lines [211-343](https://github.com/mfem/mfem/blob/master/examples/ex36.cpp#L211-L343), and consists of an inner loop in lines [223-323](https://github.com/mfem/mfem/blob/master/examples/ex36.cpp#L223-L323) which implements (4), the Quasi-Newton method mentioned earlier.
+The main loop for the proximal Galerkin method is found in lines [211-343](https://github.com/mfem/mfem/blob/master/examples/ex36.cpp#L211-L343), and consists of an inner loop in lines [223-323](https://github.com/mfem/mfem/blob/master/examples/ex36.cpp#L223-L323) which implements (4), Newton's method.

 Each bilinear form in (4) corresponds to a block matrix.
 For example, the code in lines